MarkVilludo/activity-logs/README.md

 ## Setup Migrations and Model

 Make model with migration file at the same time.
+Note: At the package the model used is under "App\Models\" then please do so.

 ```
 php artisan make:model Models/ActivityLog -m